The International Network of Street Papers (INSP) is a non-profit dedicated to tackling poverty and homelessness globally.

 - 904 volunteers worldwide supporting our network

-- Over 390,000 people in poverty supported since the first street people was published in 1989.
+- Over 390,000 people in poverty supported since the first street paper was published in 1989.

 - 5,730 vendors sell street papers at any one time.